AngKhaiPin/Assignment-Cpp/PART2.md

 18. Added gameover function
 19. Added save and load command.
 20. Implemented functions to save and load game files.
-21. Improved on pod object to check if zombie is defeated or not
+21. Improved on pod object to check if zombie is defeated or not.
 22. Implemented the part where zombie got defeated by alien.
-23. When zombie got defeated by alien, the zombie will be removed from the board.
+23. When zombie got defeated by alien, alien needs to run over the zombie to remove it from board.

 ### To Do

 List all the features not yet done.
 Remove this section if there is no incomplete requirements.

-1. after alien defeat zombie (if all zombie defeated, game ends)
-a) after zombie remove from board
-b) alien will continue that direction
-c) no more movement for that zombie the next turn
-d) HUD still shows the zombie wif 0 hp

 ## Additional Features

 Describe the additional features that has been implemented.

 1. Alien health is change based on number of zombies.
-2.
+2. When zombie got defeated, alien needs to run over it to secure the kill.

 ## Contributions

 List down the contribution of each group members.

-For example:

 ### Ang Khai Pin